 Yet perhaps living deeply also means living smartly.
 Cue extreme sports insurance.

 Skydiving, BASE jumping, hang-gliding and wing-gliding are, perhaps, the preeminent extreme sports.
 Proponents say that plummeting towards terra firma at 120 mph is an experience unparalleled by any other.
 Opponents say that pretending to be a bird is merely attempted suicide.

 Regardless, aerial acrobats should invest in extreme sports insurance.
-Besides the obvious risk of ending up as a heap of bloody mashed potatoes, aerial sports can cause injury due to botched jumps and rough landings.
+Besides the obvious risk of ending up as a heap of bloody mashed potatoes, aerial sports can cause injury due to botched jumps and rough landings so Idaho Falls physical therapy can help as it is proven to be very effective as the first line of treatment when you need help.
 Financial costs include diving equipment and plane expenses.
 Insurance policies may cover emergency medical evacuations, physical therapy and hospitalization fees (marble tombstone and epitaph not included).
 Common policy conditions include the type of dive (tandem, static line or solo), the state of the weather, status of the equipment and the location of the jump.
 Some aerial extreme sports, such as BASE jumping, are usually illegal in North America and are rarely eligible for insurance, and what is available is costly.

 Mountaineers suffer the full wrath of Mother Nature.
 Falling scree and talus boulders, rickety ice cornices, avalanches, snow blindness, hypothermia, pulmonary edema, cerebral edema, glacier crevasses and moraine labyrinths all linger to snatch the lives of the reckless and unlucky.
 Alpine mountaineers follow a simply mantra, Murphy’s Law: What can go wrong, will.